Repurposed wooden signs

 Hand made wooden signs in Dundee

-In spring 2022, Ros and Allan’s summerhouse was near completion.
-Their peaceful new space deserved final touches and art was an obvious choice.
-They searched for handmade signs in Dundee, but couldn’t find anything they could agree on.
+In spring 2022, Ros and Allan Campbell’s summerhouse was near completion.
+Their peaceful new space in their garden deserved final touches and art was an obvious choice.
+They searched for handmade signs in Dundee, but couldn’t find anything they both agreed on.

-Both Ros and Allan were influenced by wall art.
-They liked the idea of a quote.
+Ros and Allan liked the idea of a quote, influenced by canvases they’d seen.
 After contacting me for advice, I visited them to discuss their project.

 Signs for gardens Dundee

-We spoke about the style of their summerhouse, sign materials, and fixings.
-As well as lettering and meaningful words to hang on the wall.
-There were lots of options.
+We discussed the style of their summerhouse, sign materials, and how to install the signs.
+As well as the style of lettering and meaningful words to display in their garden.

-Ros wanted a sign to convey a happy vibe.
-Allan preferred a natural look and considered repurposed wood.
-Both wanted the piece to be bright and light-hearted.
+Ros wanted a happy vibe, conjuring summer.
+Allan suggested a natural look and we considered repurposed wood.
+Both wanted the art to be bright and light-hearted.
 But what would the sign say?

 In our conversation, I learned of their careers in retail.
 A common thread reoccurred while I made notes outlining the project.
 I also admired their young orange trees.
 An idea was beginning to form.